Georgian Gossip – 10 Secrets Behind the Real Queen Charlotte

 Queen Charlotte is credited with introducing the Christmas tree to Great Britain, having brought the Mecklenburg-Strelitz tradition of adorning a tree with baubles, fruit, sweets, candles, and tinsel to Queen’s Lodge, Windsor.
 She hosted a Christmas party for the children of the families residing in Windsor, and allowed them to take their share of the tree’s treats.
 Each child went home with a new toy and sugary lips.
 This initiated the custom of Christmas tree decoration among the British aristocracy.

-Discover more about the real queen behind Bridgerton‘s Queen Charlotte in our upcoming release:
+Discover more about the real queen behind Bridgerton‘s Queen Charlotte:

 A fascinating insight into the life of Charlotte of Mecklenburg-Strelitz, Britain’s longest reigning queen consort.
 This unique collection of essays, poetry, and artwork reveals the true history behind the brilliant wife of King George III.